jdegand/cssbattle/README.md

 - [Codepen](https://codepen.io/adamlaki/pen/JxJwwB/) - CSS triangle clip paths
 - [Stack Overflow](https://stackoverflow.com/questions/16263358/quarter-of-a-ring-with-css-and-html) - quarter of a ring with css and html
 - [CSS Generators](https://css-generators.com/) - A wide range of CSS generators to make your developer's life easier!
+- [CSS Battle Toolbox](https://github.com/evanliomain/css-battle-toolbox) - A set of tools for CSS Battle, directly in the battle interface.